Tour Orkney with Roger Davies

 •Fine local foods are widely available through a number of good restaurants.

-•Orkney is at the centre of the development of renewable energy, with projects here leading the world in harnessing the power of wind, wave and tide.
+•Orkney is at the centre of the development of marine renewable energy, with projects here leading the world in harnessing the immense power of wave and tide.

 •A visit to one or more of Orkney’s outer isles can be most rewarding, illuminating anything from the Second World War to our remotest wildlife.